Frkncln/KestirimProject/README.md

 # KestirimProject
 Direction estimation target finding project.
-Linux Ubuntu Used , apache maven and kafka , Eclipse IDE used.
+Developed on Linux Ubuntu , Java with apache maven and kafka , Eclipse IDE used.
 Needs kafka and maven , with commands below should executed before run.

 Commands from kafka directory